renzoyzz/DnDdos/README.md

 ## Ethel

-- Learned how to make snare
+- Learned how to make snare, or atleast think i do.